Accessibility Testing Tutorial (A Complete Step By Step Guide)

 You can use the “Tab” key to switch between links.

-“Tab”+”Shift” will take to you where you were before.
+“Tab”+”Shift” will take you to where you were before.

 #8) Skip navigation: This may be useful for people with motor disabilities.
 By clicking Ctrl + Home you can move your focus to the top of the page.